TheDude53/DudeBot-PublicData/CONTRIBUTING.md

 Please also make sure it follows the same JSON format (escaping quotation marks, using plain apostrophes instead of curly ones, etc.)
 Any pull requests made not following this format may not be merged.

+Note: Use `%user%` in roasts as a placeholder for the user's name.